-Compensation program for NEOs includes eligibility for annual cash bonuses (or payment of annual bonus value (totally or partially) in long-term incentive ("LTI") grants).
-Such grant may consist in RSUs grants or a combination of RSUs and Options grants, subject to Board's approval.
+Compensation program for NEOs includes eligibility for annual cash bonuses (or payment of annual bonus value (totally or partially) in long-term incentive ("LTI") grants.
+Such grant may consist in RSU grants or a combination of RSU and Option grants, subject to the Board's approval.
 The target amounts to which NEOs are entitled under the annual bonus plan are approved by the Board of Directors, upon recommendation of the GHRC Committee.